cran-task-views/Psychometrics/Psychometrics.md

 -   Statistical power simulation for testing the Rasch model based on a three-way ANOVA design with mixed classification can be carried out using `r pkg("pwrRasch")`.
--   The `r pkg("irtProb")` package is designed to estimate multidimensional subject parameters (MLE and MAP) such as personal pseudo-guessing, personal fluctuation, personal inattention.
-These supplemental parameters can be used to assess person fit, to identify misfit type, to generate misfitting response patterns, or to make correction while estimating the proficiency level considering potential misfit at the same time.
 -   Tools to assess model fit and identify misfitting items for Rasch models and PCMS are implemented in `r pkg("iarm")`.
 It includes item fit statistics, ICCs, item-restscore association,